sophiapeckner/POSEIDON-SAT/README.md

 To view the augmented images, you can use the `show_images_selected_for_augmentation.py` script and pass the path to the augmented images dataset directory.
 Ex. `python show_images_selected_for_augmentation.py augmented_image_folder/`

 TODO: Add frozen requirements file after finishing everything

+## License

+All code in this repository is licensed under the license specified in the root-level `LICENSE` file, unless otherwise specified in the file itself.